olivertlord/MIRRORS/README.md

 Load into plotting software to create custom visualizations or perform additional analysis.

 ### VIDEO.avi
-Standard uncompressed AVI format showing the GUI evolution.
-Useful for presentations or reviewing the entire experiment progression.
+Standard uncompressed AVI format showing the GUI during processing.
+Useful for presentations or reviewing the entire experiment.

 ## Related Documentation